laoluadewoye/PKI_Practice_Python/README.md

 configuration file in one of the supported formats, it would create a simulation of a network of Certificate Authorities and End-Certificate devices where communication between end devices are encrypted, signed, and supported by a Public Key Infrastructure.
 The supported formats are YAML, JSON, TOML, and XML.
-The final output of this program is a CSV log file, but during it's run time you should be able to view all the action printed out in the terminal (and maybe even a GUI once I finish the program itself).
+The final output of this program is a CSV log file saved in a dedicated "output" folder, but during it's run time you should be able to view all the action printed out in the terminal (and maybe even a GUI once I finish the program itself).

 This program is developed in Python 3.12, but has support for Python 3.8-3.14.
 Currently, the only drawback is that any interpreter that is earlier than Python 3.10 is unable to use YAML files for configuration, and will have to use one of